-- 3.5 Discounting-If the actuary is providing a statement of actuarial opinion for discounted loss and loss adjustment expense reserves, the actuary should follow the guidance in ASOP No. 20, Discounting of Property/Casualty Unpaid Claim Estimates. - 3.6 Uncollectable Recoverables-If the statement of actuarial opinion includes reserves net of recoverables and the amount of recoverables is material, the actuary should take into account the collectability of those recoverables in evaluating net reserves.
-The actuary should solicit information from management regarding collectability problems, significant disputes with counterparties, and practices regarding provisions for uncollectable recoverables.
-The actuary is not required to express an opinion on the financial condition of any counterparty. - 3.7 Work Underlying the Prior Statement of Actuarial Opinion-If the actuary prepared the most recent prior statement of actuarial opinion, or if the actuary is able to review the prior opining actuary's work, then the actuary should determine whether the current assumptions, procedures, methods, or models differ from those used in the most recent prior statement of actuarial opinion.
-If the current assumptions, procedures, methods, or models differ from those used in the most recent prior statement of actuarial opinion.
-If the current assumptions, procedures, methods, or models differ from those used in the most recent prior statement of actuarial opinion, the actuary should determine whether the changes are likely to have a material effect on the actuary's estimate.
+- 3.5 Discounting-If the actuary is providing a statement of actuarial opinion for discounted loss adjustment expense reserves, the actuary should follow the guidance in ASOP No. 20, Discounting of Property/Casualty Claim Estimates. - 3.6 Uncollectable Recoverables-If the statement of actuarial opinion includes reserves net of recoverables and the amount of recoverables is material, the actuary should take into account the collectability of those recoverables in evaluating net reserves.
+The actuary should obtain information regarding collectability problems, significant disputes with counterparties, and practices regarding provisions for uncollectable recoverables.
+The actuary is not required to express an opinion on the financial condition of any counterparty. - 3.7 Work Underlying the Prior Statement of Actuarial Opinion-If the actuary prepared the prior statement of actuarial opinion, or if the actuary is able to review the prior opining actuary's work, then the actuary should determine whether the current assumptions, procedures, methods, or models differ from those used in the prior statement of actuarial opinion.
+If the current assumptions, procedures, methods, or models differ from those used in the prior statement of actuarial opinion, the actuary should determine whether the changes are likely to have a material effect on the actuary's estimate.